maju6406/pe_code_manager_easy_setup/README.md

 Set `r10k_remote_url` to git url of control repo (default: git@gitlab:puppet/control-repo.git).
 Both ssh and https url's are accepted.
 Ex:
 ![screenshot](https://github.com/maju6406/pe_code_manager_easy_setup/raw/master/img/screenshot.png)
 If something goes wrong, check the /tmp/ez*.log's for more information.
 The task will fail if it is run on a node that is not a master.
 After you run the task, check the output for the public ssh key and webhook url.
-You will need to manually put them in your version control system.
+You will need to manually put them in your version control system. **NOTE**: The task can take a few minutes to run.
 ## Module Setup
 ### What pe_code_manager_easy_setup affects
 This module will: